Budget Review 2022–23 Index

 National Partnership payments).

-reflecting higher than anticipated growth in the volume of services, and then
+largely due to an anticipated growth in the volume of services, then increase

 associated with the delivery of population health, medical research, mental

-health, blood and blood products, other allied health services and health
+health, blood and blood products, other allied health services, health

-initiatives, will account for $4.2 billion, or 4.3% of total health funding in
+initiatives, will account for $4.2 billion, or 4.0% of total health expenses in

 - Aboriginal and Torres Strait Islander health, reflecting health

-portfolio Indigenous-specific services, will account for $980 million, or 1.0%
+portfolio Indigenous-specific services, will account for $1.1 billion, or 1.1%

-to utilisation of the Indigenous Australians’ Health Program.
+primarily to COVID-19 responses and utilisation of the Indigenous Australians

 Significant policy measures